 The program, begun in 2009 as the Community Pedestrian Safety Training (CPST) program, was expanded in 2016 to incorporate strategies to improve bicycle safety and renamed the Community Pedestrian and Bicycle Safety Training (CPBST) program.

-As of 2017, SafeTREC and Cal Walks have conducted 58 successful trainings in 58 communities.
+As of 2018, SafeTREC and Cal Walks have conducted 77 pedestrian and bicycle safety trainings throughout California.

 NEW INTERACTIVE MAP!